mvelosop/blog/content/posts/building-elegant-applications-aspnet-mvc-core-2-bootstrap-4-coreui.md

     url: https://unsplash.com/photos/0sT9YhNgSEs
 ---

-In this post we'll explain how to adapt the [CoreUI](http://coreui.io/) template , based on [Bootstrap 4](http://getbootstrap.com/), to use it as a base for ASP.NET MVC Core 2 applications.
+In this post we'll explain how to adapt the [CoreUI](http://coreui.io/) template, based on [Bootstrap 4](http://getbootstrap.com/), to use it as a base for ASP.NET MVC Core 2 applications.

 > ### <span class="important"> {{< IMPORTANT "Key Takeaways" >}}